top of page

 Egress Window/entrance

 Before calling a contractor you should call your township and ask if it is a requirement to install an egress window.
-Egress window can be expensive, starting as little as 5k up to 20k, depends on style, size, and contractor.
+Some townships only require an Egress Window if you convert part of your basement into a bedroom.

 Electrical

-Go to your electrical Panel, look for empty spaces (slots without circuit breakers).
-If your panel is completely full, keep in mind that to finish your basement you will need to add a electrical sub-panel.
+Go to your electrical Panel, and look for empty spaces (slots without circuit breakers).
+If your panel is completely full, keep in mind that to finish your basement you will need to add an electrical sub-panel.

-An electrical sub-panel can be expensive, and can run from 1.2k to 2.5k depends on location, and contractor.
-The IRC 2018 Electrical codes are requiring AFCI and GFCI circuit breakers for any additions to your home.
+An electrical sub-panel can be expensive and can run from 1.2k to 2.5k depending on location, and contractor.
+The IRC 2018 Electrical codes require AFCI and GFCI circuit breakers for any additions to your home.
 Those circuit breakers will cost from $50 to $90 each.
-Electrical for your basement can get expensive, electrical boxes, wiring, lights, GFCI outlets, switches and other system installations.
+Electrical for your basement requires: electrical boxes, wiring, lights, GFCI outlets, switches, and other system installations.

 Sealing your concrete/block basement walls